rwblokzijl/Msc-thesis-EuroToken/thesis.md

 4. Be offline transferable

 In order to not be limited in the same way as Bitcoin and similar currencies, we choose to sacrifice the following feature: Decentralisation.
-This gives: us the required leeway to create a scalable and offline capable system without sacrificing double-spending protection.
+This gives us the required leeway to create a scalable and offline capable system without sacrificing double-spending protection.